How Long Does it Take to Get Good at Golf?

 Getting the fundamentals right is important in golf and for that reason, I would suggest taking lessons right from the outset so you are not ingraining bad habits.
 Even if you can only afford a couple of lessons early on that should be sufficient to give you a foundation to work from.

 Another aspect where a PGA professional can help you at the start is in making sure the equipment you are using is right for your game.
-As a beginner, you may not want to invest a fortune in clubs straightaway but most pros will point you in the right direction of what to look for when you’re starting out.
+As a beginner, you may not want to invest a fortune in clubs straightaway but most pros will point you in the right direction regarding what to look for when you’re starting out.

 Understand Ball Flight